kyma-project/website/content/blog-posts/2021-11-23-release-notes-2.0/index.md

 We removed the **Roadmap** section from the Kyma website.
 Refer to [Kyma GitHub issues](https://github.com/kyma-project/kyma/issues) to find the details about planned features.

 ## Known issues

+> Describe any known issues that the users can face, together with the way on how to solve these issues.

+### {Area name and a brief issue description}

+> Describe related known issues here.
+Add a link to a GitHub issue for tracking purposes, if applicable.

 ## Fixed security vulnerabilities